A Doctor’s Mistake Can Mean A Lifelong Injury

 Free Consultation and No Attorney Fees Unless You Recover Compensation

-Winckler & Harvey, LLP, is one of the prominent medical malpractice law firms serving the litigation needs of clients throughout Texas.
+Winckler & Harvey, PLLC, is one of the prominent medical malpractice law firms serving the litigation needs of clients throughout Texas.
 From our offices in Austin, we represent clients injured by medical negligence in communities throughout the state.
 We have a proud record of success across a full range of personal injury and wrongful death claims involving medical malpractice.

 If you were injured because of a mistake made by a doctor, hospital, surgeon, dentist or other health care provider, we are ready to help you fight for money damages.
 Attorneys Jay Winckler and Jay Harvey are personal injury trial specialists certified by the Texas Board of Legal Specialization and have received an AV rating* through Martindale-Hubbell’s peer review process.
 We are proud to represent our clients in medical malpractice litigation and regularly speak at professional seminars among trial professionals.